t0m-a/Vagrantfiles/DockerMaster/README.md

     "/home/vagrant/data_private", :mount_options =>
     ["dmode=775,fmode=764"]

-You will need to create data_private in your Vagrant Project folder to store the keys you will need to pass to your Ansible machine.
+You will need to create data_private in your Vagrant Project folder to store the keys you will need to pass to your Docker machine.

 Right now the Box used is:

     config.vm.box = "bento/ubuntu-18.04"
     config.vm.box_version = "201910.20.0"

-Bootstrap.sh will only update the system and install the Ansible repository and package + dependencies.
+The Vagrantfine will update the system and install Docker, docker-compose and docker-machine.

 ##### Happy #DevOps & #Coding to all !